Crazy rich lottery winners: What would you buy with $1.2 billion?

 Feeling guilty about that $5 pumpkin spice latte you splurged on this morning?
 Order takeout a few too many times this month?

-Would an extra billion or so in your pocket ease the pain?
+Would an extra billion dollars or so in your pocket ease the pain?

 Mega Millions mania is gripping the nation as the lottery game jackpot catapulted Wednesday to $900 million in a drawing set for Friday.
 Not too far behind is the Wednesday night Powerball game, which offers a $345 million prize.

 So forget those coffee shop and takeout tabs.
-If you are indulging in lottery flights of fancy, it's time to dream big, really big.
+If you are indulging in lottery flights of fancy, it's time to dream big.
+Really big.

 What else could you buy with all of those winnings?
 USA TODAY breaks it down.